StarLoco/StarLoco/README.md

 ```
 That's done, now if you write "scoop" in your terminal, it should list all the scoop commands !

-You can now install all the prerequisites by entering in your terminal theses commands :
+You can now install all the prerequisites by entering in your terminal theses commands, one by one :
 ```
 scoop bucket add main
 scoop bucket add java
 scoop bucket add extras
-scoop install git
-scoop install oraclejre8
-scoop install mysql
-scoop install apache
-scoop install dbeaver
+scoop install git oraclejre8 mysql apache dbeaver
 ```

 The applications are installed in your user directory : C:\Users\<your_username>\scoop\apps